SkinnyBot/Module/README.md

 The Module plugin for Skinny.

-This plugin is used to manage Modules with commands.
-Especially useful when developing news modules.
+The Module plugin is a module that allow to manage modules with command.
+That means you can code your own module and load/reload it without restarting the bot.
+Isn't that cool ?! :stuck_out_tongue_closed_eyes:

+This module has the following command and it require to be admin of the bot :

 ## Commands
 |Command|Description|